Winmau World Masters 2026: Results, Draw, Schedule, Format, Field and Predictions

 Winmau World Masters Tournament Centre Image

-The Winmau World Masters 2026 is due to take place between 29 January - 1 February 2026 at Arena MK, Milton Keynes.
-Previously called the Masters, it was rebranded to mirror the BDO/WDF version and including sets which were a previous calling point of the most prestigious tournament and oldest outside of the World Championship for many years.
+The Winmau World Masters 2026 is scheduled to take place from 29 January to 1 February 2026 at Arena MK in Milton Keynes.
+Previously called the Masters, it was rebranded to mirror the BDO/WDF version.
+It included sets that were a previous calling point of the most prestigious tournament and the oldest outside of the World Championship for many years.

 Luke Humphries is the defending champion having defeated Jonny Clayton 6-5 in the 2025 final and will return alongside the likes of Luke Littler, Gian van Veen and Michael van Gerwen who will move straight through to the TV rounds.